Different Types of Trailers for Semi Trucks

 This trailer generally transports oversized equipment.
 The lower deck allows for loads that can be as tall as 10 feet.
 The well or the lower section has a length of 25 to 29 feet.

 The stretch double drop maximum weight capacity is 45,000 lbs.
 The legal max length for the main deck is 29 to 65 feet and the max width of 8.5 feet.
 The legal freight height is 11.6 feet.

 This trailer is specifically designed to transport and haul extremely long freight.
 It provides support and prevents overhang from extra-long equipment.

 The stretch single drop maximum weight capacity is 45,000 lbs.
-Legal max length for the main deck is 35 to 63 feet and max-width of 8.5 feet.
+The legal max length for the main deck is 35 to 63 feet and the max width of 8.5 feet.
 The legal freight height is 10 feet.

 Removable Gooseneck Trailer (RNG)

 These trailers are perfect for hauling both tall and heavy loads and equipment.
 Designed to carry up to 150,000 pounds depending on the number of axles the trailer has.

 Removable gooseneck trailers can have up to 20 axles.
 The maximum legal length is 29 feet.
 RGN max weight is from 42,000 to 150,000 lbs.
 Max length of 29’ and a width of 8.5 feet.
 Legal max height of 11.6 feet.

 The stretch rng trailer is similar to the removable gooseneck trailer but the stretch version has a maximum length of 65 feet.
 With a heavier load, more axles will be required, but the absolute minimum is three axles.